linto-ai/whisper-timestamped/README.md

 * There is a special care about memory usage: `whisper-timestamped` is able to process long files, with little additional memory with respect to the regular use of Whisper model.

-`whisper-timestamped` is an extension of [`openai-whisper`](https://pypi.org/project/whisper-openai/) python package and is meant to compatible with any version of `openai-whisper`.
+`whisper-timestamped` is an extension of [`openai-whisper`](https://pypi.org/project/whisper-openai/) python package and is meant to be compatible with any version of `openai-whisper`.

 ### Notes on other approaches